rr-wfm/MSBuild.Sdk.SqlProj/README.md

 We know of the following public rules NuGet packages, that you can add to your project.

+> These rule sets were included with the SDK in version 2.7.x and 2.8.x, but must be added explicitly with SDK version 2.9.x and later.

 ```xml
   <ItemGroup>
     <PackageReference Include="ErikEJ.DacFX.SqlServer.Rules" Version="1.1.0" />